A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Results

-\textbf{Secondary Error Analysis.} To identify where misclassifications are concentrated in the experiment, we examined Negative Predictive Value (NPV), False Positive Rate (FPR), False Discovery Rate (FDR), and False Negative Rate (FNR) for each class.
+To identify where misclassifications are concentrated in the experiment, we examined Negative Predictive Value (NPV), False Positive Rate (FPR), False Discovery Rate (FDR), and False Negative Rate (FNR) for each class.

-As seen in Table \ref{tab:classwise_stats}, classes 7 and 8 show exceptional values, with FNRs of 0.0121 and 0.0051, and FDRs below 0.011, which means that these high-risk cases are both rarely missed and rarely falsely predicted.
-In contrast, class 4 has the highest FNR at 0.1565, which indicates that it is the most commonly missed class.
-On average, the model scored 0.9912, 0.0088, 0.0570, and 0.0558 for NVP, FPR, FDR, and FNR, respectively.
+As seen in Table \ref{tab:classwise_stats}, classes 7 and 8 show exceptional values, with FNRs of 0.0121 and 0.0051, and FDRs below 0.011, which means that these high-risk cases are both rarely missed and rarely falsely predicted. \xx{In contrast, class 2 struggles primarily with false alarms and records the lowest precision (88.46\%) and specificity (98.06\%), along with the highest FDR (0.1154) and second-highest FPR (0.0194).
+This class occupies a low-to-moderate risk region of the REBA score range where the angular thresholds separating it from Classes 1 and 3 are narrow.
+Small estimation errors in any single joint are therefore sufficient to shift the predicted label to an adjacent class, which can drive false predictions in both directions.
+Cases where this boundary proximity leads to misclassification are shown in Figure \ref{fig:failure_classes}(A).}

+\xx{Class 3, while performing better than class 2, consistently sits in the lower half of the rankings across most error metrics, with an F1-score of 91.44\% and elevated FNR and FDR values of 0.0837 and 0.0875, respectively.
+This class also occupies a transitional region of the REBA score range where angular separation from adjacent classes is limited.
+Errors in trunk and upper limb angle estimation are consequently more impactful here than in higher-risk classes, where larger angular separations provide the model with greater tolerance for estimation noise.
+Figure \ref{fig:failure_classes}(B) provides illustrative examples.}

+\xx{Among the eight classes, class 4 scored the weakest overall performance, with the lowest F1-score (88.58\%) and recall (87.70\%) in Table \ref{tab:class_metrics}, and the lowest NPV (0.9736) and highest FNR (0.1565) in Table \ref{tab:classwise_stats}.
+Since we rely on 2D skeletal projection, postures involving severe self-occlusion and non-standard viewpoints distort the estimated joint angles.
+Image backgrounds further interfere with reliable keypoint detection in such scenes.
+This combination of viewpoint distortion, threshold proximity, and detection noise caused the elevated FNR in this class.
+Figure \ref{fig:failure_classes}(C) shows representative cases.}

+\xx{Despite these challenging cases, the model maintains strong overall performance across all eight classes, with a mean NPV of 0.9912, FPR of 0.0088, FDR of 0.0570, and FNR of 0.0558.
+The high-risk classes in particular are classified with exceptional reliability, which is the most critical requirement in a musculoskeletal risk assessment system.}